microsoft/MoCapAct/docs/index.md

 Please refer to Appendix B of our paper for the structure of the experts and HDF5 files.

 ## Download Instructions
-The zipped version of the MoCapAct dataset is available at the [dataset site](https://www.microsoft.com/en-us/research/publication/mocapact-a-multi-task-dataset-for-simulated-humanoid-control/).
+The zipped version of the MoCapAct dataset is available at the [dataset](https://github.com/microsoft/MoCapAct#dataset).
 We also provide a Python script to download a user-provided subset of the dataset.
 The scripts take the following flags:
 - `-t`: a type from `<experts | small_dataset | large_dataset>`,